Brandon Lowe Player Props: Rays vs. Tigers

-On Saturday, Brandon Lowe (hitting .316 in his past 10 games) and the Tampa Bay Rays face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
-First pitch is at 1:10 PM ET.
+Brandon Lowe -- with a slugging percentage of .632 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays versus the Detroit Tigers, with Matt Manning on the hill, on August 6 at 1:40 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Tigers.
+He had a one-hit showing in his last game (1-for-4) against the Tigers.

 Brandon Lowe Game Info & Props vs. the Tigers